xiix0/scam/README.md

-Excellent day to have a rotten day.
+You have a strong desire for a home and your family interests come first.